MaastrichtU-CDS/javabestpractises/Readme.md

 # This is an example project for Java best practices

+## When to use Java in CDS

+- You want to write a large project with a considerable amount of custom code.

+## When not to use Java in CDS:

+- You just want to write a quick script mostly using existing libraries

+### Advantages:

+- Verbose: Java enforces certain rules, such as explicitly typing every variable.
+This makes it easier to understand the code as it is very easy to see what is going on.
+It also naturally prevents certain bugs & mistakes from occuring.
+    - Short-term this is often annoying, but in the long-term it saves time.
+Especially when working in a larger project, or using someone else's code.
+- Focus on professional settings: Java is often used in enterprise enviroments.
+This means it has a lot of professional tooling & libraries that supports the development.
+Consequently the tooling & libraries are often in a more mature state than the tooling available in other languages.
+- Performance: Java is faster than R or Python
+- Object Oriented: OO is an easy to understand programming paradigm.

+### Disadvantages:

+- Verbose: Java enforces certain rules.
+If you just want to write a simple 5-line script there is a lot of boiler-plate code.
+- Performance: C/C++ is still faster
+- Object Oriented: not all tasks benefit from an OO approach.
+- Your favorite library might not be available in Java.

 ## Maven project

 In this project we show some of the best practices for a Java maven project.
 The code in this project is not intended to